Cressida Dick: Met commissioner given two-year contract extension

 Three months ago she was personally criticised in a report examining police failings in the 1987 murder of the private investigator Daniel Morgan.

-Dame Cressida was accused of obstructing access to documents.
-And her force was denounced as "institutionally corrupt" - something she denied.
+Dame Cressida was accused of obstructing access to documents and her force was denounced as "institutionally corrupt" - something she denied.

 The Met has faced repeated accusations of racial bias in its use of stop-and-search powers and was hit with criticism over the security of Wembley stadium during the final of the Euro 2020 championships.